py-cu/py-cu.github.com/_posts/2013-07-19-Biweekly-Meeting.md

 Agenda:
 * Opening
 * Lightning Talks

-* Main Talk:
+* Main Talk

- Future activities
-    * Python Dojo
-    * Forums
-    * Workshops
-    * Social Events

 * Birds of a Feather breakout sessions.

 #### Main Talk
-We'll be discussing the groups direction this fall and near future
+We'll be discussing the groups direction this fall and near future, which include but are not limited to having a Python Dojo, forums, workshops, and social events.

 #### Breakout Sessions
 We will break out into various sessions, based on interests of the people present.